cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist-part2-draft.md

 <img src="{{ site.url }}/images/blog/rainbowdash.png" style="float: left;">

 <br>
-Your Ecore model design **has** scalability and performances implications, most especially memory and I/O wise but not only.
+The design of your Ecore model **has** scalability and performances implications, most especially memory and I/O wise but not only.
 If you want to get the most of Eclipse Modeling technologies in general you should check the following items.

 <br><br>

-### ☑ Instances which will be present a lot in the models have a terse serialization
+### ☑ Instances which will be present a lot in the models have a concise serialization

-Ask yourself:  how many instances of this EClass will I have in a nominal model?
-If the answer is "quite a lot"(100K for instance) then check how will they be serialized and make sure there is not an improvement you could bring here.
-This is particularly true using the XMI serialization which is not the most space efficient one.
+Ask yourself:  how many instances of this EClass will I usually have in a model?
+If the answer is "quite a lot"(100K for instance) then check how they will be serialized and make sure there is not an improvement you could bring here.

+This is particularly true when you use the XMI serialization which is not the most space efficient one and might need to add extra informations to clearly identify types for instance.
 This is also very true for custom datatypes.
-Once you define this custom datatype EMF requires you to write the ``fromString()`` and ``toString()`` methods for it.
-If this datatype is being used by a lot of instances then make sure your serialization is terse.
+If this datatype is being used by a lot of instances then make sure your serialization logic which is coded through ``fromString()`` and ``toString()`` methods is concise.

 ### ☑ Everything which is serialized needs to be serialized